rajinder-yadav/gazeall/README.md

 ### Wait first and run command on change

-Usually Gazeall will execute the command immediately.
-However you can force it to wait for changes before executing the command.
-This might come is handy at odd times.
+Gazeall executes the command immediately.
+However you can tell it to wait for changes before executing the command.

-Below command is only executed after changes are detected when the "--wait" flag is used.
+Below command is only executed after changes are detected when the "__--wait__" flag is used.

 ```sh
 npx gazeall --wait --run "node src/main.js"